seedcase-project/template-data-package/README.md

-# An opinionated template for data packages built with Seedcase packages
+# An opinionated template for Data Packages built with Seedcase packages

 This repository contains a template for setting up a new [Data Package](https://datapackage.org/) following the Seedcase structure.
-Use this template to quickly get started with a new data package with all the necessary files and configurations in place, including for developing the data package.
+Use this template to quickly get started with a new Data Package with all the necessary files and configurations in place, including for developing the Data Package.
 See the features section below for details on what is included in this template.

 ## Using this template

 We strongly recommend using this template with [uv](https://docs.astral.sh/uv/).
-Once you have it installed, move into the directory where you want to create the new data package and run the following command:
+Once you have it installed, move into the directory where you want to create the new Data Package and run the following command:

 ``` bash